 Frequencies pre-COVID travel within the region, nation, and outside of Europe and travel intention post-COVID were compared across the groups.
 In terms of travel frequency pre-COVID, differences were not found in terms of travel frequencies pre-COVID within the region, Italy, and outside of Europe.
 The only significant difference was found for the number of trips within Europe, where the LCG travels less frequently.
 Among this group, a high proportion (20%) did not travel in the year before COVID-19.
-As mentioned previously, the HCG tends to be older, higher income, living in smaller households, and be more concentrated in the Northwest of the country, which is also the part of Italy that experienced COVID-19 from the very beginning and with higher severity.
+As mentioned previously, the HCG tends to be older, higher income, living in smaller households, and be more concentrated in the North-west of the country, which is also the part of Italy that experienced COVID-19 from the very beginning and with higher severity.
 In other words, individuals being more directly impacted by the effects of COVID-19 in their daily life could be more prone to undertake the vaccine.

 There are several possible relationships to past travel which can be drawn from the cluster profiles obtained.
 The high confidence cluster shows characteristics of likely businessmen and women living in the urban centres of northwestern Italy.

 Lombardy, the region where most respondents from the HCG were related, is the first region of Italy for economic importance, contributing to about one-fifth of the national gross domestic product.
-It also hosts many of the country's major industrial, commercial, and financial businesses, and its per capita income exceeds the European average by 35% (Regione Lombardia 2021).
-The per capita GDP sees the North-West area at the top of the ranking with a nominal value of over 36 thousand euros, almost double that of the South, equal to about 19 thousand euros per year (Teleborsa 2021).
+It also hosts many of the country's major industrial, commercial, and financial businesses, and its per capita income exceeds the European average by 35% (Regione Lombardia, 2021).
+The per capita GDP sees the North-West area at the top of the ranking with a nominal value of over 36 thousand euros, almost double that of the South, equal to about 19 thousand euros per year.
 While this did not reflect on internal and extra-European travel, business travel has likely enhanced trips from the Northwest to geographically close neighbouring countries, such as Switzerland, France, Austria, and Germany.

 On the other hand, the intention for travelling abroad was not significantly different among the two groups, with both were quite neutral/undecided about their travels outside of Italy (mean values around 3 out of 5-point scale).
-Yet, significant differences were found in terms of their intention to travel within Italy, where the HCG were more likely to travel within Italy in the next 12 months (ΔM{it1} =0.33, p=0.000 and ΔM{it2} =0.33, p=0.000).
-This might be due to several reasons.
-First, Italians, like many other countries tend to favor proximity and domestic tourism (L'Agenzia di Viaggi 2020; Del Chiappa,2021).
-Second, business travel could have shifted from international to regional trips within Italy, which were allowed even in quarantine conditions, (Ministero della Salute, 2021).
+Yet, significant differences were found in terms of their intention to travel within Italy, where the HCG were more likely to travel within Italy in the next 12 months ($\Delta M{it1} = 0.33$, p = 0.000 and $\Delta M{it2} = 0.33$, p = 0.000).
+This might be due to Italians, like many other countries tend to favour proximity and domestic tourism (Del Chiappa, 2021).

-5. Discussion and Conclusion
+5. Discussion and conclusion

-The goal of this study was to explore residents' perceptions of a voluntary health behavior (COVID-19 vaccination) and interest in tourism activities.
-The findings identified two segments (i.e., "High Confidence Group (HCG)" and "Low Confidence Group (LCG)") of Italian residents based on their COVID-19 vaccine confidence level and identified the differences between segments of PMT theoretical constructions of risk perceptions and coping perceptions along with social media engagement and travel behavior.
+The goal of this study was to explore residents' perceptions of voluntary health behaviour (COVID-19 vaccination) and interest in tourism activities.
+The findings identified two segments (i.e. 'High Confidence Group (HCG)' and 'Low Confidence Group (LCG))' of Italian residents based on their COVID-19 vaccine confidence level and identified the differences between segments of PMT theoretical constructions of risk perceptions and coping perceptions along with social media engagement and travel behaviour.